Statistics

 Economics or business

-Many students with these interests choose the special major in mathematics and economics or the special major in statistics and economics.
+Many students with these interests design a special major in mathematics and economics or a special major in statistics and economics.

 Engineering